INSPIRE offers 3 awards

 - The Sir Jon Trimmer Award – $4,000

-Each of the Finalists are awarded The Gloria Macrae Finalists’ Award of $500
+Each remaining finalist is awarded a Gloria Macrae Finalists’ Award of $500

 Candidates perform: